You can choose to report the incident to Conway

 The college reserves the right to take whatever

-measures it deems necessary in response to an allegation of sexual misconduct
+measures it deems necessary in response to an allegation of gender-based misconduct

 in order to protect students’ rights and personal safety.
 Such measures